Shell script

 A shell script is a computer program designed to be run by a Unix shell, a command-line interpreter.

 The various dialects of shell scripts are considered to be command languages.
 Typical operations performed by shell scripts include file manipulation, program execution, and printing text.
 A script which sets up the environment, runs the program, and does any necessary cleanup or logging, is called a wrapper.

-The term is also used more generally to mean the automated mode of running an operating system shell; each operating system uses a particular name for these functions including batch files (MSDos-Win95 stream, OS/2), command procedures (VMS), and shell scripts (Windows NT stream and third-party derivatives like Take Command/4NT—article is at cmd.exe), and mainframe operating systems are associated with a number of terms.

-All Unix-like systems include at least one POSIX shell (typically either bash or the zsh compatibility mode), while many also include a modern shell like fish or nushell.
+The term is also used more generally to mean the automated mode of running an operating system shell.
+Different operating systems each use a particular name for these functions.
+All Unix-like systems include at least one POSIX shell, typically either bash or the zsh compatibility mode.

 Capabilities

 Comments

 Comments are ignored by the shell.
 They typically begin with the hash symbol (#), and continue until the end of the line.

 Configurable choice of scripting language

 The shebang, or hash-bang, is a special kind of comment which the system uses to determine what interpreter to use to execute the file.
-The shebang consists of the characters "#!".
+The shebang must be the first line of the file, and start with "#!".
 In Unix-like operating systems, the characters following the "#!" prefix are interpreted as a path to an executable program that will interpret the script.